deltachat/deltachat-pages/en/help.md

 - Which versions of Delta Chat are being used?

-- Which errors happen to user?
+- What errors occur for users?

 We will _not_ collect any personally identifiable information about you.